 Most Thinkware dash cams have parking mode low-voltage cutoff protection built-in to the camera itself, so no external control module is needed which is quite nice.

 What is a Power Magic Pro?

-BlackVue’s Power Magic PRO Battery Discharge Prevention Module is a smart device which will safely supply power to your dash cam while your vehicle engine is turned off.
-The Power Magic Pro was designed to monitor your car battery voltage and will turn the camera off if the car battery reaches the time or voltage threshold that you have specified.
+BlackVue’s Power Magic Pro Battery Discharge Prevention Module is a smart device which will safely supply power to your BlackVue or other brand dash cam while your vehicle engine is turned off.
+The Power Magic Pro was designed to monitor your car battery voltage and will turn the camera off if the car battery reaches the time or voltage safety threshold that you have specified.

 How does parking mode work?